Ego Authority in Human Design

 The Two Expressions of Ego Authority

-When the Ego Manifested Manifestor commits to something their will is genuinely behind, they have access to a sustained capacity to follow through that is quite remarkable.
-When they commit from the mind — from what seems reasonable or expected rather than from what the will actually wants — the energy does not hold in the same way.
+Making promises that are honored, to oneself and to the people who depend on this willpower, is both the gift and the responsibility of this configuration.
+When an Ego Manifested Manifestor commits to something their will is behind, they carry a sustained capacity to follow through that is remarkable to watch.
+When the commitment comes from what seems reasonable or expected, the energy does not hold the same way.

 A Starting Point